uiceds/cee-492-term-project-fall-2022-time/manuscript.md

 - Alignment_versine_left_10m, Alignment_versine_right_10m: Similarly to the versine level, this measure of alignment in mm uses versines over a 10m distance.

-Finally, Track_name, Track_class, Station_flag and Link_name,Pos_unfiltered	Pos_filtered	NTP_sync, Cant_D1, Std_level, Std_alignment, Std_cant, Quality_1 are mainly for internal use and not part of the analysis.
+Finally, Track_name, Track_class, Station_flag and Link_name,Pos_unfiltered	Pos_filtered, NTP_sync, Cant_D1, Std_level, Std_alignment, Std_cant, Quality_1 are mainly for internal use and not part of the analysis.

 # Project Proposal
 The main goal of this project is to identify patterns in the data, especially the track degradation of certain sections, and thus to analyze the change in railway safety during this time.
 The first approach will be to define degradation trends and build a model to process the data that finds them automatically.
 Then, the study will attempt to find external factors which caused the observed trends.
 The analysis will include graphics of the parameters over time as well as comparing them over the sections to provide a better understanding of the data visually.